MrHedmad/mimir/src/why_should_I_do_this.md

 # What is in it for me?

-You might still not be convinced that the effort is worth the candle.
+You might still not be convinced that the game is worth the candle.
 Your method for handling data might be perfectly fine for you: you've never lost any data, and you can understand your files well.